-Going the extra mile for your first workday
+Going the extra mile for your

 After successfully completing the master program ‘Bio Inspired Innovation’, I unsuspectingly started looking for a job early this year.
 At that time, the corona period had only started on the other side of the world.
 In the Netherlands, there was not yet any sign of the virus.